After crash, trucker’s blood showed heroin-related substance

 Prosecutors say he was impaired at the time of the head-on crash in New Hampshire.

-His lawyers said the lead motorcyclist was drunk and caused the crash.
+His lawyers say the lead motorcyclist was drunk and caused the crash.